Resourcesarrow_forwardBlogarrow_forwardBusiness credit

 Shortcuts are great when you’re a small business owner.
-Finding a way to do something faster, easier and more efficiently—without sacrificing quality—means greater productivity and often profitability.
+Finding a way to do something faster, easier and more efficiently — without sacrificing quality — means greater productivity and often profitability.

 If you’re trying to understand how to establish business credit, you may wonder what’s the fastest, easiest, or more efficient way to build a business credit profile.
-Is it a small business loan, line of credit, or business tradelines?

-Find out what’s best for your business, as we explain tradelines vs business loans and lines of credit for building your business’s credit history.
+Learn how to decide what’s best for your business, as we explain tradelines vs business loans and lines of credit for building your business’s credit history.

 Let’s first explain what each of these types of financing mean.

-Here we are talking about a line of credit you get from a bank or online lender, though it’s worth noting that most business credit cards also offer a line of credit that allows you to use the card to pay for purchases over time.
+Most business credit cards also offer a line of credit that allows you to use the card to pay for purchases over time.

 Finally, tradeline is simply another word for account, and there are different types of tradelines—including loans and lines of credit.